rahu619/Bitcoin-UI/README.md

-A home page for showcasing the bitcoin exchange rates.
+A web page for showcasing the bitcoin exchange rates.

 ## Available Scripts